 - Encouraging best practices: PQRS metrics are based on generally acknowledged clinical recommendations and industry best practices, which promote best practices.
-Healthcare workers can show their dedication to providing care according to these standards and best practices by participating in the program.
+By participating in the program, healthcare workers can show their dedication to providing care according to these standards and best practices.
+This is also in line with the guidelines provided by the World Health Organization.

 - Accountability of healthcare providers: PQRS is a means of holding healthcare providers responsible for the standard of the treatment they deliver.
 Participating in the program shows that they are dedicated to offering high-quality care and that their actions will be monitored.

 - Enhancing patient outcomes: PQRS contributes to patient outcomes by raising the standard of care delivered by medical professionals.
 Patients are more likely to obtain timely and appropriate care.
 As a result, it leads to better health outcomes.